 The Jones Act requires employers to provide seamen with a reasonably safe place to work.
 Employers must use ordinary care to keep the vessel on which the seamen work in a reasonably safe condition.
 A seaman does not have to be injured as the result of the employer’s direct negligence in order to have a claim under the Jones Act.
 Acts of negligence by other seamen can also lead to compensable injuries under the Jones Act.

 A seaman can file a Jones Act claim in state or federal court.
 However, a seaman has only limited time after an injury in which to file a Jones Act claim.
 So, it is critical to speak to an attorney as soon as possible.
 You should always retain legal counsel before filing any Jones Act claim.

 Contact Our Houston Jones Act Claim Attorneys Today

 Did you suffer catastrophic injury, or was your loved one killed while working on a vessel?
 If so, you may be eligible to file a Jones Act claim and pursue compensation for your medical bills, lost wages and other damages.

-Michael P. Fleming is an experienced maritime law attorney with more than three decades of legal experience.
-He is Board Certified as a specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization, and he has been rated AV Preeminent by Martindale-Hubbell.
-You can count on him to handle your Jones Act claim with the skill and knowledge that these claims require and pursue the compensation you need and deserve.
+You can count on our firm to handle your Jones Act claim with the skill and knowledge that these claims require and pursue the compensation you need and deserve.
 To learn more, call or reach us online today and receive a free consultation.